dada878/pomodoro-timer/README.md

 # Pomodoro Timer
-A simple pomodoro timer with a great view in the mobile client.
+A simple Pomodoro timer with a great view in the mobile client (currently only supporting small-sized screens).

 p.s. some of the setting options have not been completely implemented.